 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down key personal information, including any major stresses or recent life changes.
+- List key personal information, including any major stresses or recent life changes.
 It's also helpful to bring the name and contact information of any doctor you have seen recently or see regularly.

-- Make a list of all medications, vitamins or supplements that you're taking, along with the dosage for each.
+- Make a list of all medications, vitamins and supplements that you're taking, along with the dosage for each.

 - Ask a family member or friend to come with you, if possible.
-In addition to offering support, this person can write down information from your doctor or other clinic staff during the appointment.
+In addition to offering support, he or she can write down information from your doctor or other clinic staff during the appointment.